zamronypj/fano-session/README.md

 # Fano Web Framework Skeleton Application

-Web application skeleton using Fano Framework, Pascal web application framework
+Example web application skeleton using Fano Framework, Pascal web application framework which demostrate how to use session.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.